apoorvkhare07/Youtube-search-apis/README.md

 * Go to `localhost:8000/search`, this will open the dashboard with pagination.
 This shows 12 videos on a page sorted on the basis of publish time.

 #### Api Endpoint
-* `localhost:8000/search/api`, this returns Json response of the first 12 videos and with a `nextPageId` value.
+* `localhost:8000/search/api`, this returns Json response of the first 10 videos.
+The response contains 2 boolean flags `has_next_page` and `has_previous_page` telling whether the page has next or previous page and 2 values `last_cursor` and `first_cursor` of the corresponding page data.
-* The requests takes an optional parameter `pageId`.
-Which sends the video's data of the next page. `localhost:8000/search/api?pageId=`
+* The requests takes an optional parameter `after` or `before`.
+Where after takes the `last_cursor` and gives the next page whereas before takes the `first_cursor` and gives previous page data.

+`localhost:8000/search/api?after/before=`